JohnEarnest/ok/ike/Readme.md

 This makes it very easy to draw many identical objects simulatenously.

+If the "bitmap" element of any drawing tuple is a number or a vector, it will be drawn as a single pixel or a horizontal strip of pixels, respectively.
+Drawing single pixels in this way is generally quite inefficient, but drawing horizontal strips in combination with a vector of positions can produce some interesting "rasterbar" effects.

 Input Events
 ------------
 For dynamic behavior, iKe will call a number of K functions (provided they have been defined) whenever certain events occur: